zby/ToolDefGenerator/README.md

 cd ToolDefGenerator
 pip install .
 ```

-If working on the package it is useful to install it in editable form:
+When working on the package it is useful to install it in editable form:
 ```bash
 pip install -r requirements.txt pip install -e .